Get an EEC Professional Certification

 Learn more about the director level eligibility requirements

-And your application must include documents proving that you meet these requirements.
-You'll need to apply again if your documents are missing or unclear.
+Your application must also include documents proving that you meet these requirements.
+You'll need to apply again if you’re missing any documents or if they’re unclear.

 Documents you’ll need to apply